 apt-get install audacity

-We start with the play button of the tape recorder and push the red Record button simultaneously.
+We start with the play button of the tape recorder and push the red Record button of Audacity simultaneously.

 Stop the recording with the yellow Stop button when the tape ends.